juiceqa/Katalon_CBT_Screenshots/README.md

 | remoteWebDriverUrl | String       | http://qa%40juicepharma.com:u2168a770387f8d7@hub.crossbrowsertesting.com:80/wd/hub |
 | remoteWebDriverType | String      | Selenium      |

+If you get lost you can refer to [CrossBrowserTesting's documentation on Katalon integration](https://help.crossbrowsertesting.com/integrations/tutorials/katalon-studio/).
+Or better yet, just ask Garrett, Lead QA, or your developer on the project for help.

 ### Adding aShot Screenshot Utility to Enable Full Page Screenshots:

 Download the jar file avaliable from this [Maven Repository](https://mvnrepository.com/artifact/ru.yandex.qatools.ashot/ashot/1.5.4).